mherrmann/helium/README.md

 Now enter `python` into the command prompt and (for instance) the commands at the top of this page (`from helium import *`, ...).

+## Your first script

+I've compiled a [cheat sheet](Cheat Sheet.md) that quickly teaches you most of what you need to know to be productive with Helium.

 ## API Documentation